hplawski/hplawski/README.md

 - It's worth noting that I come equipped with the legal ability to work seamlessly in the European Union and European Economic Area, eliminating the need for sponsorship, work permits, or visas.

-- 🔭 I’m currently finishiing trainings and certifications for **CompTIA Security+ and CompTIA PenTest+**
+- 🔭 I’m currently finishiing trainings and certifications on **CompTIA Security+ and CompTIA PenTest+**

 - 🌱 I’m currently doing projects in **Cybersecurity**